Skip navigation

 3. Less Portable: Sharing database content often involves exporting or providing remote access, which can be less straightforward than sharing a file.

-Database Management Systems for geodata
+Database Management Systems for Geodata

 Some common Database Management Systems (DBMS) frequently used for geospatial data: